 Style Guide for a Video Conference Call

 “How do I dress for a video conference call?”
 This is the most common question we’ve received this month.
+Whether it's on Zoom, Microsoft Teams or Google Hangouts, you'll face the same issue.
 We’re here to break down the video conference styling rules and provide you with industry specific tips on what to wear for video conference calls.
 As a general rule of thumb, no matter your industry, avoid anything too sexy or too sloppy.
-To be more specific avoid anything too lacey, too plunging, too distressesd and too distracting.
+To be more specific avoid anything too lacey, too plunging, too distressed and too distracting.
 In general, no matter what industry you work in, opt for solid and bold colors over stripes, plaids or patterns.

 What to Wear for External (Client) Meetings?

 You should always dress professionally for client meetings—no exceptions.
 Even if your daily workwear is trending more casual during this work home period, you still need to bring your A game to client meetings and that starts with what you’re wearing.

 On the top, you can’t go wrong with a classic black blazer thrown over a simple blouse, sweater or plain white t-shirt if your office dress code is casual.
 You can also opt for a solid color dress to mix it up.
 For bottoms, you have some more versatility.
 You can complete the outfit with matching work pants or leggings, sweatpants and jeans are all acceptable if they are out of view.
 Just be cautious that you don’t stand up during the video meeting if you decide to go with a more casual bottom.